 Myth #9.
 Results from wearing braces are permanent.

 The results from wearing braces and aligners are long-lasting, but you have to put in some effort to maintain them.
 Always follow the protocol provided by your orthodontist and wear your retainer!
 Some alignment issues may also be caused by natural remodeling of your jaw bones throughout your life.
 Read more about how to keep your smile straight after your treatment here.

 I was fortunate to be trained by Dr. Bob Little; the master of orthodontic retention.
 I believe that the advances in technology have made it easier to help patients hold their smile in place.
-As part of my commitment to this my patients’ long-term success, I established the Porth Lifetime retainer package to help our patients protect their investment in their smile.
+As part of my commitment to this my patients’ long-term success, I established the Porth Lifetime retainer package to help our patients protect their investment in their new smile.

 Myth # 10: Unremoved wisdom teeth cause alignment issues.

 This is what you came here to know, and no – there is no evidence to support this notion.
 There are problems that are associated with wisdom teeth but they don’t necessarily cause you to need braces.

 It is intuitive to assume that the eruption of wisdom teeth creates crowding in the front teeth.
 Scientific studies, including one at the UW, debunk this notion.
 In brief, the researchers looked at four groups of patients: (i) with not removed erupted wisdom teeth (in other words, those that had grown into the mouth but not been removed), (ii) with not removed impacted wisdom teeth (those that were still under the gum line), (iii) with removed wisdom teeth, (iv) with missing wisdom teeth (some people never get them!).
 The findings suggested no difference among these four groups.
 However, it is reasonable to remove wisdom teeth that are growing into a crowded set of teeth to avoid any pain associated with that.
 Please note that removal of wisdom teeth has a low risk of developing problems with jaw joints.